intermix/airflow-plugin/README.md

 ## Compatibility

-This plugin has been tested on Python version 2.7.x.
+This plugin has been tested on:

+Airflow versions > 1.1.0

+Python version 2.7.x.

 ## Questions & Support